wiseman-timelord/Ubuntu24-TweakInstall/README.md

 ================================================================================

-1. Install Basic Operating System Tools and Utilities
+    1. Install - Basic Operating System Tools and Utilities

-2. Setup Optional Extras for Virtualization and Packages
+    2. Submenu - Software and Virtualization and Wine

-3. Configure CPU-Specific Optimization and Drivers
+    3. Submenu - CPU-Specific Optimization and Drivers

-4. Configure GPU-Specific Optimization and Drivers
+    4. Submenu - GPU-Specific Optimization and Drivers

 ================================================================================